 As part of Project TEN, Israel Corps participants pay only $1,100 (about $9 per day), which covers most meals, accommodations, activities, travel seminars, and more.

-American and UK participants can register with Israel Pathways and apply for a Masa grant that will make the trip especially affordable.
+American and UK participants can apply for a Masa grant that will make the trip especially affordable.

 To learn more about the benefits of volunteering in Israel read the Executive Summary and Full Report of our study - Serving a Complex Israel: A report on Israel-based Immersive Jewish Service-learning

 "תן", pronounced "Ten," is the Hebrew word for "Give."